Wildfires claim a Michelin-three-star restaurant and multiple wineries in Napa Valley

 Former “Top Chef” contestant Nicholas Elmi praised Kostow in an Instagram post.
 “The tragedy that is unfolding on the west coast is harrowing as we’ve just lost one of, if not the best restaurants in America,” the Philadelphia chef and restaurateur wrote.

 Meadowood was established in the 1960s as a country club and was eventually converted into a luxe getaway.
-Its restaurant was award three-Michelin-star status in 2010, putting it in an exclusive club; there are only 14 other U.S. restaurants with three stars.
+Its restaurant was awarded three-Michelin-star status in 2010, putting it in an exclusive club; there are only 14 other U.S. restaurants with three stars.

 Kostow has helmed the kitchen since 2008.
 Michelin raved about his “genius” and the restaurant’s Californian, rustic-luxe decor, a “sophisticated barn of sorts, decked with polished stone tables, wood columns and bucolic splendor.”